ericremoreynolds/excelpython/docs/tutorials/GettingStarted01.md

         return repr(x)
     ```

     This function simply returns its argument converted to string representation.
-This will allow us to explore how the formula arguments are converted into Python objects.
+This will allow us to explore how formula arguments are converted into Python objects.

 * Click 'Import Python UDFs' to pick up the changes